-Referring to Figure 54:-
+Referring to Figure 56:

-- 1. Remove all the gas connections on the valve including the pilot feed pipe. - 2.
-Remove the thermocouple connection from the interrupter block at the rear of the valve. - 3.
-Pull out the TC cable with the red tab from the interrupter block. - 4.
-Unscrew the cable with yellow identifying insulation from the receiver. - 5.
-Remove the two valve securing screws and withdraw the valve.

-Refit the replacement valve in reverse order ensuring that the valve spacers are fitted.
+- Remove at the gas connections on the valve including the pilot feed pipe. - Remove the thermocouple connection from the interrupter block at the rear of the valve - 3.
+Pull out the TC cable with the red tab from the interrupter block. - Unscrew the cable with yellow identifying insulation from the receiver. - 5.
+Remove the two valve securing screws and withdraw the valve. - Refit the replacement valve in reverse order ensuring that the valve spacers are fitted.